for Health Care Providers

 Q: Are written informed consent and pre- and post-test counseling required for HIV testing of the source patient following a needle-stick injury or other occupational exposures in VA?

 No. Written consent is not required in the VA for HIV testing.
 HIV testing in VA requires that a patient give specific verbal informed consent to HIV testing.
 The patient's verbal consent should be documented in the patient's electronic health record.
-(August 2009)

 Q: If a source patient refuses testing, can I just test them any way?

 No. Federal law requires that VA patients give "full and informed consent" for any tests, and allows them the right to refuse any test or procedure.

 Q: Other hospitals in my area do not require source patient consent for HIV testing during an occupational exposure.
 Why does VA?